suloku/gcmm/readme.txt

 * Devices can be swapped without rebooting GCMM now.
 When running device selector follow on screen instructions to know when you can safely insert/remove a device.
 * SDGecko support for Wii mode.
 * GCLoader support for Gamecube mode.
-* Show current device (wiisd/wiiusb/sdgecko/sd2sp2/gcloader/no device) under version string
+* Show current device (wiisd/wiiusb/sdgecko/sd2sp2/gcloader/no device) in main screen.
 * Support for command line paramenters in both wii and gamecube (use Swiis cli files for gamecube).
 Read more in cli_readme.txt.
 Pre-made cli files are included.
 * WII/GC: added Dark mode theme (as a separate dol file).
 * Background is changed depending on fat device being used (gamecube)